-The appointed members must be electors of the local government.
-That means they must be qualified voters of the local government who have the right to vote on the adoption of any measure.
+Appointed members of the budget committee must be electors of the local government.
 They cannot be employees, officers, or agents of the local government.
-They are appointed for staggered, four-year terms because the City of Ashland moved to a biennium (two-year) budget in BN 2013-2015.
-No member of the budget committee (governing body members included) can receive compensation for serving on the committee.
-They can receive reimbursement for expenses incurred while serving.
+The City of Ashland budgets on a biennial basis, therefore member appointments are for a four-year term.
+No member of the budget committee (governing body members included) receives compensation for serving on the committee.

 What is the purpose of the budget committee?

-- Set the ad valorem property taxes as required.
+- Approve the budget and set the ad valorem property taxes

 Budget for 2015-17

 Budget meetings are held in May, with Council adoption of the budget in June.